Trooper Douglas M. 'Doug' Bailey

 **** "B" Battery was right in the middle of all this wreckage, and smell, when the long column stopped for a break, we were exhausted and just dropped in the ditches, it was dark so the living and the dead were sharing the same ditches, it was hard to tell which was which.
 We kept moving all night headed for Gela, we were moving through the town of Vittoria I think about midnight, when we saw the anti-aircraft fire that shot down so many of the 504th combat team.

 July 12th.
 After marching all night we pulled into a barnyard about daylight, and everybody took a break.
 When we rested we were on the road again and joined the combat team at Biazza Ridge.
 Somewhere along the way we got rid of all our prisoners I think we gave them to the 45th Division ?
 Went into position and dug in.
 Got some watermelon out of garden, we have captured Italian tanks, trucks, guns, and a couple motorcycles.
 Heard that Sgt.
 Sholonis was killed when their door load got stuck, and by the time they jumped they were over the beach.
 Sgt Raby and his planeload are still missing.
 Just ate some K-rations and waiting to move up to front.
-German planes bombing ships in harbour, saw only one shot down.
+German planes bombing ships in harbor, saw only one shot down.
 Got my foot taped up, just came from where 505th lost a lot of guys.

 **** After we had taken a break mentioned above and had a chance to get some sleep in the Barnyard, we hit the road rested and in very high spirits.
 We had survived our first night combat jump, our first fighting, and winning over the enemy.
 The climate was better then North Africa, and we went in columns, one on each side of the read with the prisoners pulling the Howitzer in the middle.
 Sometimes when we would take a short break and if we were lucky we would be opposite grape vineyards, or melon patches, or tomato patches, we would take the steel part off our helmets run out in the field and fill it up with what ever was available.
 “The spoils of war you know".